alishakundert/bmpmod/README.md

 * Have X-ray data?

-    Use a [template](./template.py) to read in your deprojected gas density and temperature profiles.
+    *In development*: Use a [template](./template.py) to read in your deprojected gas density and temperature profiles.
-    *In development*

 * No X-ray data?